 Seasons and Climate

-The Fleurieu Peninsula offers an amenable climate year round with four distinct seasons.
+The Fleurieu Peninsula offers an amenable climate ALL year round

-It is typically Mediterranean with cool winters May to August ranging through 10-18 degrees, and warm to hot dry summers November to March ranging through 24-35 degrees, great for enjoying the beach and water activities.
+It is typically Mediterranean with cool winters May to August ranging through 10-18°C, and warm to hot dry summers November to March ranging through 24-35°C, great for enjoying the beach and water activities.

 While the grassland areas can be dry in the summer, the grapevines in our wine region leap into full colour, as do the flowers of the evergreen eucalypts in our National parks.
 In the summer months, the area to the west of an imaginary line drawn between Port Elliot and Yankalilla is milder in temperature than the northern and eastern areas, as are the central ranges.